neonode-inc/zforce-arduino-board-devenv/README.md

 7. Select AVRISP mrkII as Programmer.
 Go to Tools >> Programmer >> AVRISP mrkII.
     > Alternatively, you can select USBtinyISP as your programmer.

-8. Include the zForce AIR Library.
-Refer to our [Arduino Library](https://github.com/neonode-inc/zforce-arduino) for easier communication with the zForce AIR Touch Sensor.
+8. Include the zForce Library.
+Refer to our [Arduino Library](https://github.com/neonode-inc/zforce-arduino) for easier communication with the Neonode Touch Sensor Module.